antonynyt/en-quete-abeilles/borne/README.md

 -   The backend expects a serial device to be available and mapped (see `compose.yaml`).
 -   The frontend requires a `.env` file with the Strapi API URL.
 -   On non-Linux systems, serial device passthrough will **not** work in docker
+-   For adjusting the brightness, `sudo ddcutil setvcp 10 PERCENTAGE_VALUE`